joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 ## Azure Policies

 Resource [policies ](https://docs.microsoft.com/en-us/azure/governance/policy/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Policy?")will be used to assign resource tags to resources, control costs by limiting the types of resources that can be created and restrict resources to preferred Azure locations.
-The azure policy is a default allow and explicit deny system.
+The azure policy is a default allow, and explicit deny system.

-Azure Policies can be deployed to Subscriptions/Resource Groups and Management Groups, example policies to deploy as a base could be:
+Azure Policies can be deployed to Subscriptions/Resource Groups and Management Groups; example policies to deploy as a base could be:

 ### **Built-in policies**